01 of 03

 Don't Over Personalize your Home Decorating

 Interior design is often only considered when homeowners are settled into their homes, but it can also be effective when appealing to potential buyers.
 Gone are the days when home staging was just an option.
 In today’s competitive real estate market, proper staging is the only way to appeal to the widest range of buyers.
 You cannot skip good interior design if you are keen on getting your property sold for the best price.
-In fact, a successful home staging can make all the difference between a house that moves fast and the one that sits on the market unsold.
-However, despite the theoretical simplicity of the overall concept, there are several mistakes that can harm even the best home staging efforts.
+A successful home staging can make all the difference between a house that moves fast and the one that sits on the market unsold.
+However, despite the theoretical simplicity of the overall concept, several mistakes can harm even the best home staging efforts.
 We point you these common interior design traps.

 Don’t Over-personalize Your Decor

 When it’s time to sell your house, one of the best things you can do is to depersonalize.
 Be mindful of the design choices when you remodel, or you could quickly turn off the potential buyers.
-Even though you may really like a colorful kitchen countertop that does not mean every home shopper walking through your house will enjoy the look.
+Even though you may like a colorful kitchen countertop that does not mean every home shopper walking through your house will enjoy the look.
 The same can be said for those personal treasures and collections you have displayed in your living room.
 The basic idea is that when buyers enter your home, they should be able to see clean lines and a welcoming home environment.
 Also, remember that buyers often can't say what they like, but they can easily tell you what they don't!
 This means if they walk into your home with too many collectibles and specific personal decor it will be an instant turn off.Continue to 2 of 3 below.

 02 of 03